Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics with bounded geometry

 then $\rho'$ is invariant under the $\mathbb Z_2$ action.
-Note that $\hat\omega=\ddbar f^*\rho$ is also an complete K\"ahler-Einstein metric near $p$, hence by theorem \ref{main2}, we have In particular, this shows that $\omega'=\omega+\frac{1}{2}\ddbar\varphi$ has bounded geometry property of order $k$ by possibly shrinking the domain.
+Note that $\hat\omega=\ddbar f^*\rho$ is also a complete K\"ahler-Einstein metric with bounded geometry property near $p$, hence by Theorem \ref{main2}, we have In particular, this shows that $\omega'=\omega+\frac{1}{2}\ddbar\varphi$ has bounded geometry property of order $k$ by possibly shrinking the domain.
 This completes the proof. \end{proof}